Experiences & Case Studies - Safe and Sound Protocol

 Results after first round

-After completing the first round of Core, Eva wrote a comprehensive retrospective.
-She described herself as more present, with growing ability to go to EMDR processing - something that had previously seemed impossible to her.
+After completing the first Core round, Eva wrote a detailed reflection.
+She described herself as being more present, with a growing ability to engage in EMDR processing—something that had previously seemed impossible to her.

-- Eva, SoundTherapy client (reproduced anonymously, with permission)
+— Eva, SoundTherapy client (anonymous, reproduced with permission)

 Results

-• Significant decrease in dissociation and “zombie state”
+• Significant reduction in dissociation and the “zombie-like state”

 • Improved cognitive clarity and self-understanding